iamsiriil/sc_harmonizer01/README.md

 + **prog** (Array of Symbols) – chord progression to harmonize.
 Symbols must match the static library (see Valid chord symbols).

 + **dur** (Array of Numbers) – duration of each chord.
 Must match the length of progression.
-If no progression is passed and `out` is set to `'voice'`, Harmonizer will assign an array of ones, of the same size as `prog`.
+If no durations are provided, and `out` is set to `'voice'`, harmonizer will assign an array of ones, of the same size as `prog`.

 + **dir** (String, default "line") – upper-voice motion: `"up"`, `"down"`, or `"line"` (ranged, centered on first chord’s top note).